 Second year courses offer concentration in specific areas such as the Medieval to Renaissance era, the Renaissance to the Baroque, the Modern to the Contemporary as well as courses that have a single focal area such as Women and Art or an Introduction to Aboriginal Art.

 During the third year, students will take courses that offer a more defined curriculum related to one artistic movement or era.
-Students will explore further concepts of art and theory in Contemporary Art, Canadian Art History, Bauhaus, Art in New Media, History of Photography, History of Ceramics, Islamic Art, or Special Topics courses that focus on aspects of medieval art, such as Stained Glass, Surrealism, the Symbolists, the Art of Edo, Manitoba Modernism, or Contemporary Aboriginal Art.
+Students will explore further concepts of art and theory in Contemporary Art, Canadian Art History, Bauhaus, Art in New Media, History of Photography, History of Ceramics, Islamic Art, and Curatorial Studies, of Special Topics courses that focus on Prairie Modernism, the Origins of Modernism, and German Art between the Wars.
 The Special Topics courses allow flexibility in core subject areas, while allowing a rotation of new courses addressing faculty and student interests in current issues and new approaches to the discipline of art history.
 In the fourth year, students will take at least one seminar course with recent offerings including Contemporary Indigenous Art, and Manitoba Modernism.
 The seminar courses focus on student-driven discussions, seminar presentations, and developing critical research skills in the discipline of art history.